marinegenomicslab/mglwebsite.github.io/content/authors/Portnoy/_index.md

 ---
 # Display name
-title: David Portnoy
+title: David S. Portnoy

 # Full Name (for SEO)
-first_name: David
+first_name: David S.
 last_name: Portnoy

 # Is this the primary user of the site?